see-for-yourself/bgdv-book/_posts/2024-11-08-chapter5_data-wrangling-pandas.md

 In the previous chapter, we showed how to use Pandas to read CSV files into data frames, select rows and columns to get data values, and filtering the data based on specific criteria.
 Often the structure of the data is not in the form that we want to input into the functions for making the visualization.
 Sometimes there are missing or bad data values.
 Another common task is to aggregate data.
 Performing these kinds of data manipulation tasks is called _data wrangling_.

 In this chapter, we go into some useful techniques for data wrangling using Pandas.
 First, we briefly discuss missing or bad data, and fixing them with data imputation methods.
 As an example, we work with data from the Johns Hopkins CSSE Covid-19 dataset.
 Then we show how to aggregate data by grouping and computing their monthly means.
-Another basic task is restructuring data, and we show how to restructure the Covid-19 data for the US into a table similar to the structure of the NASA GISTEMP dataset enountered in earlier chapters.
+Another basic task is restructuring data, and we show how to restructure the Covid-19 data for the US into a table similar to the structure of the NASA GISTEMP dataset encountered in earlier chapters.

 ## 5.1 Missing or Bad Data